1000-THR/1000-THR/README.md

-hi how do ppl do tis umm basic DNI + dni if you like ANY roblox webseries/args or the Thatmob thing
+hi how do ppl do tis umm basic DNI

 im 16 dont be weird around me